Irish Association for Emergency Medicine: Constitution 2018

 9.3.
 Terms of Office

 9.3.1.
-The Officers of the IAEM shall serve for a term of three years and may stand for election for a second term, if suitably proposed and seconded.
+The President of IAEM shall serve for a term of two years and the Honorary Secretary and Honorary Treasurer shall each serve terms of three years.
+Each may stand for re-election for a second term in their role, if suitably proposed and seconded.
 Thereafter he/she is disqualified from holding the same office in the Association.

 9.3.2.
 The two Ordinary Members of the Executive Committee shall serve for a period of three years after which they rotate off the Committee for at least two years unless elected as an Officer.

 9.3.3.
-The Immediate Past-President will serve on the Executive Committee for a period of two years after the end of his/her Presidency.
-Thereafter he/she will be replaced on the Executive Committee by the President- Elect.
-If no President-Elect is in Office by virtue of the President being re- elected for a second term, then the Immediate Past-President will demit from the Executive.
+The Immediate Past-President will serve on the Executive Committee for a period of a year after the end of his/her Presidency.
+Thereafter he/she will be replaced on the Executive Committee by the President-Elect.
+If no President-Elect is in Office by virtue of the President being re-elected for a second term, then the Immediate Past-President will demit from the Executive.

 9.3.4.
-The Immediate Past-Secretary will serve on the Executive Committee for a period of two years after the end of his/her term as Honorary Secretary.
+The Immediate Past-Secretary will serve on the Executive Committee for a period of a year after the end of his/her term as Honorary Secretary.

 9.3.5.
 The President-Elect shall be appointed at the Annual General Meeting a year before the end of the term of office of the President.
-The term of office of president is 2 years.
 If a President wishes to seek re-election for a second term and is successfully re-elected, a President-Elect will be elected a year prior to the conclusion of the second term of office.
 He/she will take up office at the following year’s Annual General Meeting.
 The incoming Honorary Secretary and the incoming Honorary Treasurer shall take up office at the end of the Annual General Meeting at which they are elected.

 9.3.6.
 Notwithstanding Clause 9.3, every year, one third of directors for the time being or if their number is not a multiple of three then the number nearest one third shall retire from office.
 The Directors to retire each year shall be those who have been longest in office since the last election.
 A retiring Director shall be eligible for re-election subject to the provisions of clauses 9.3.1 to 9.3.5.